RuojiWang/MEDToolBox/README.md

    * implicit function may not get the craniofacial data mesh when input strange point data.
    * sometimes double click to open the right menu.
    * sometimes file loaded rotate automaticly.
+   * add feature of the force feedback device.
    * add an automatic testing framework later.
+   * merge the clip preview interface to the main interface to improve efficiency.
+   * modify the detail of the interaction ot the implicit function to improve efficiency.
  </small>

 ***